 Now comes the fun part of reorganizing and rehousing our favorite pieces.
 We’ll keep it short and sweet since the process of curating our closet will have made an improvement in and of itself!
 These tips are totally customizable and will help us make the most of our storage space.

 Tip 1 - Use the same hangers for the entire closet.
-This will keep a clean line running through the closet and if able, getting a slim set like the ones here will actually give us more space!
+This will keep a clean line running through the closet and if able, get a slim set which will actually give us more space!

 Tip 2 - Use shelf/drawer dividers and bins to keep categories tidy.
 All best intentions are met with life’s realities and when time gets tight, keeping our closet spaces clearly defined will help make sure everything gets back into its rightful home after laundry day.

 Tip 3 - Fold and/or hang everything the same way.
 We are forever fans of the file-fold to make sure we can still see our more stackable items, but whichever folding method works for you, stick to it!

 Tip 4 - Make sure it’s all visible.
 Add drawers, shelving, risers or more tension rods if needed, but make sure everything that makes it back into our closet is visible at a glance.
 We love acrylic and mesh for this reason...added structure with inherent visibility.

 Tip 5 - 1-in-1-out.
 To keep an edited, curated feel to our closet, nothing new comes in without a hard-earned reason to knock out an existing piece.
 This practice will also keep us from ever needing a huge purge session again.
 Win-win!

 - Tip 6 - Use our Sorting Bins to corral your newly folded clothes or hold shoes and accessories in or outside of your closet.
 If you don't have